andersfischernielsen/PCPP-Exam-2018/Answers.md

 ```

 We see that the `ParallelPQPair` implementation halves the execution time for the `BufferedPQ` implementation and the `BufferedPQP`, which is to be expected considering that we divide the work into two concurrent tasks in the `Pair`.
-As we have seen previously in the course, using a `workStealingPool` is efficient since we use all available processors as the parallelism level.
+As we have seen previously in the course, using a `workStealingPool` is efficient since we use all available processors as the parallelism level for the `ExecutorService`.
+We therefore do not need to implement checking the available number of threads on the CPU of the machine and adjust accordingly by creating manual `Thread`s.
+Furthermore creating a task and submitting it to the `ExecutorService` is fast and takes little memory, whereas creating a `Thread` is slow and takes much memory.

 ## 3 Message Passing

-I have implemented the Erlang reference implementation in _Java+Akka_ according to "spec", using Java 10 (which lets me use `var` type declarations).
+I have implemented the Erlang reference implementation in _Java+Akka_ according to spec using Java 10 (which lets me use `var` type declarations).

 My full implementation of the Erlang reference implementation can be seen below: